sg-hk/barbar/Readme.md

 # Barbar

-Barbar is a small X11 status updater that reads and concatenates messages from named pipes, then updates the root window title.
-By default, it reads from FIFOs in `/tmp/bar`, concatenates messages with `" | "` as a separator, and polls for event every half second.
+Barbar is a small X11 status updater that reads and concatenates messages from shared memory, then updates the root window title.
+By default, it concatenates messages with `" | "` as a separator, and polls for event every half second.
 These settings can be changed in `config.h`.

-Using FIFOs leads to a flexible interface where everything is simply an event-driven string read with minimal overhead.

 ## Make commands